hafsakhanfar/POS-Project/README.md

 <h4>Pos Page: </h4>

-<p> A page thats includes a Cart which allow you to purchase product add a discount or tax then generate digital receipt.<br> in this page also you can view products by their category ,search for products or add it to the cart.</p>
+<p> A page thats includes a Cart which allow you to purchase product add a discount or tax then generate digital receipt.In this page also you can view products by their category ,search for products or add it to the cart.</p>

 <br>